German FUG 10 airforce radio installation

 Most units (EK,EL,SK FBG3, SchK13 and U10E ) are in working condition.
 Upper row “Funkerschaltkasten (switchbox), EK receiver (shortwave 3-6 Mc), EL receiver (long wave 300-600 Kc).
 Mid row “Fernbediengerat” FBG3 (tuning the antenne tuners, switching antennes etc.), SK (shortwave transmitter), SL (longwave transmitter).
 Lower row “Eigenverstandigung Verstarker” RG 10 (intercom amplifier etc.) , “Umformer” U10 e (rotating power transformer for the receivers).At the back of the rack are placed, not visible on the picture, the AAG2 antenna tuner and the transmitter rotary transformer U10S.

-Picture above: a close-up of the units.
+Picture above: an older picture, close-up of the units.

 On the left lower row, a important control unit, the FBG 3, explained later in the post.
 At the front 2 knobs for tuning the AAG for matching the antenna to the transmitters for long wave and short wave.
 One knob for long wave (blue) and the other for short wave (red) .
 This knob is mechanical attached to a synchro motor system.
 In the mid the antenna current meter.
 With the big switch, with scale, in the mid, you can switch the transmitters either for long wave are short wave and which antenna to be chosen.
 Normally one short antenna f

 or short wave, and a long antenna, the trailing antenna, for longwave.
 It is possible to change the long wave transmitter from trailing antenna to short antenna, so the short wave transmitter from the short one to the long one.
 This in case, one of the antennas is broken.